saorisakaue/Genotype-dimensionality-reduction/README.md

 We would recommend you to install these dependencies by using `anaconda`.

-In addition, `plink` version 1.9 (https://www.cog-genomics.org/plink2/) should be in your path.
+In addition, `plink` version 1.9 (https://www.cog-genomics.org/plink2/) should be in your `$PATH`.

 ## Installation
-If you want to download the scripts,
+If you would like to download the scripts,
 ```{bash}
 $ git clone https://github.com/saorisakaue/Genotype-dimensionality-reduction
 $ cd ./Genotype-dimensionality-reduction